Bruiser (bull): 2017 Season

-2017 PRCA Bucking Bull of the Year
+2017 PRCA Bull of the Year

-On October 23 the PRCA announced the winners of the 2017 Pendleton Whisky "Let 'er Buck" Stock of the Year awards.
+On October 23, the PRCA announced the winners of the 2017 Pendleton Whisky "Let 'er Buck" Stock of the Year awards.
 The Bull of the Year award went to D&H Cattle's Sweet Pro's Bruiser.
 Bruiser was the alternate at the 2016 NFR.
-Bruiser was also the Bucking Bull of the NFR this season (and back in 2015).
+Bruiser was also the Bull of the NFR this season (and back in 2015).
 Bruiser never gave up a qualified ride for less than a 90-point score in the PRCA for the entire year, and only two riders made qualified rides on him.
 In February, in San Antonio,Texas, Roscoe Jarboe scored 91 points on him.
 Jarboe's score on Bruiser tied for the third highest score in the PRCA that year.
 In August, in Caldwell, Idaho, Cole Melancon scored 90 points on him.
-This is D&H Cattle's second Bucking Bull of the Year title winner, who also had Shepherd Hills Tested win in 2013.
+This was D&H Cattle's second Bucking Bull of the Year title winner, who also had Shepherd Hills Tested win in 2013.
 H.D.
 Page expected Bruiser to win in 2016; he only won second place.
 Page did not expect it in 2017 but the bull riders apparently saw Bruiser as the worthy champion and voted him in this year.
-Bruiser competed in the finals this year at 6 years old and weighing 1,900 pounds.
+Bruiser competed in the finals this year at six years old and weighing 1,900 pounds.